5 Types of Penetration Testing

-If you are thinking about performing a penetration test on your organisation, you might be interested in learning about the different types of tests available.
+If you are thinking about performing a penetration test on your organization, you might be interested in learning about the different types of penetration tests available.
 With that knowledge, you’ll be better equipped to define the scope for your project, hire the right expert and, ultimately, achieve your security objectives.

 What is penetration testing?